-Opossums can turn up just about anywhere.
+Opossums can turn up just about anywhere - inside, outside, high up in the attic, or below ground under your home.
 They have very sharp teeth and can be hazardous for homeowners to try to remove themselves.
 When opossums become a problem it is best to call a wildlife control professional to handle the job.
 Trapping is not the only solution when it comes to opossum removal, our humane methods are easier on the animal and more cost effective for the homeowner.
 We provide long lasting solutions that work.

 Trapping And Do It Yourself Opossum Removal Considerations